OBOFoundry/OBOFoundry.github.io/docs/roles/RoleNORManager.md

 5. Removing the accepted ontology from the NOR Dashboard upon acceptance
 6. Maintaining the OBO Duty Rotation Table

-## Receiving new ontology requests on OBO and acknowledging the receipt
+## Monitoring the OBO tracker for new ontology requests and acknowledging them

 - The NOR Manager MUST actively listen to issues on the [OBOFoundry GitHub issues tracker](https://github.com/OBOFoundry/OBOFoundry.github.io/issues).